-Inflammation of the skin is commonly termed 'eczema' or 'dermatitis'.
-Contact dermatitis occurs when your skin comes into contact with something that causes it to become red and inflamed (known as an inflammatory reaction).
+Inflammation of the skin is commonly called 'eczema' or 'dermatitis'.
+Contact dermatitis occurs when your skin comes into contact with something that makes it red and inflamed.

 Both types of contact dermatitis can cause the skin to become:

 CHECK YOUR SYMPTOMS — Use our rashes and skin problems Symptom Checker and find out if you need to seek medical help.